ted-nguyen/glumo-webapp/README.md

 ### Contact
-If you have any questions or concerns, please contact information.
+If you have any questions or concerns, please contact our information email.

 info@glumotech.com